 NY Daily News Chalkbeat NY NYC DOE Press Release

-Testing time is stressful for all involved!
-So to ease testing anxieties a bit, I decided to create candy-gram treats for them and place them on their desks each morning.
-They loved the silly messages and special treats, and were actually excited to come in each day in anticipation of each day’s surprise.
-You truly can get kids to do just about anything for a piece of candy! 🙂
+Testing time can be stressful for all involved!
+So to ease testing anxieties a bit, I decided to create candy-gram treats for my students last year and place them on their desks each morning.
+They loved the silly messages and special treats and were actually excited to come in each day in anticipation of each day’s surprise.

 Rather than reinvent the wheel, I turned to Pinterest and Google for treat labels that were already created by other teachers, saving me a ton of time.
 The prep work took a bit of time, but it was totally worth it!

-Below are some pictures of the treats and links where you kind find labels of your own.
+Below are some pictures of the treats and links where you kind find the labels to create your own.
 Happy Testing!

 If you haven’t yet figured out how to incorporate Computer Science (CS) into your classroom, than the Hour of Code is perfect for you!
 And if you already are incorporating CS into your classroom, than the Hour of Code is a fun way to introduce students to different Computer Science programs that they may want to explore on their own.